g1ahsia/ai-assistant/CHATS-API.md

 ```

 **Errors:**
-- `403 Forbidden`: Only owner can update conversation
+- `403 Forbidden`: Only owner can update chat
 - `404 Not Found`: Conversation not found

 ---

 ### 5. Delete Conversation

-**DELETE** `/api/conversations/:conversationId`
+**DELETE** `/api/chats/:chatId`

-Delete a conversation and all its messages.
+Delete a chat and all its messages.
 Only the owner can delete.

 **Request Headers:**
 ```